Raymond Sargent: Film

 Raymond performed in many student films throughout his career including several for local filmmaker Jamie Shearing.

 Music

 Raymond was a self-taught musician playing the saxophone, guitar, recorder, accordion, bagpipes, piano and flute amongst other instruments.
-He played in medieval trio the Wimborne Minstrels, with Charles Spicer and Phil Humphries and in a ceilidh band called No Strings Attached.
+He played in the medieval trio the Wimborne Minstrels, with Charles Spicer and Phil Humphries and in a ceilidh band called No Strings Attached.
 Raymond wrote original music for his one-man shows and for other projects such as the 'New Music for the River Stour' project, which was performed in Wimborne, Dorset by a local choir.

 Dramatisations

 Raymond was best known for touring his one-man shows nationally.
 From 2002 onwards, he performed theatrical adaptations of The Three Strangers by Thomas Hardy and The Signalman by Charles Dickens as halves of his production 'Two Victorian Tales'.
 He also performed an original dramatisation of T. E. Lawrence's last years and his relationship with Thomas Hardy.